So, you have come up with your event idea, guests, invite, location, date, and time.

 When using LinkedIn, do not be afraid to reach out.
 Draft concise message templates and send them to professionals you feel might have the information you need.

-An advantage of networking on LinkedIn is future connections.
+An advantage of networking on LinkedIn is making future connections.
 While you may not use every vendor suggestion, you have made first contacts that can foster other relationships and opportunities.

 For more LinkedIn tips, check out Harvard Business Review’s detailed article to help you navigate networking on LinkedIn.

 Also, as a consistent corporate event host, view every event you attend as a free fair.
 Beyond the event, watch out for spectacular service delivery and take note.
 Jot vendor names and your experience.

 Were they early?
 Was the food salty?
 Or did the photographer connect deeply with the guests?
 These notes will help you make future decisions.

 Following good research, goal-setting, and receiving references, make a list of all your possible event vendors.